Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Dust formation in the ejecta

 \subsection{Silicates}

 Silicates appear to form in the ejecta about 1.5 years after the explosion, which is the earliest among the four major dust species.
 Silicates form in the ejecta over a period that starts from about day 580 and continues until about day 1300.
-The formation zone spans over a large range in the velocity space (approximately between 900 and 2300 km s$^{-1}$; see Figure \ref{fig_dust_vel}).
-As seen in Figure \ref{fig_dust_vel}, the formation starts in a bin close to $v$ $\sim$ 1000 km s$^{-1}$; the formation zone generally follows a gradual inside to outside trend, other than a few exceptions.
-For instance, the formation of CO molecules in large proportion, and the cooling of the gas associated with it, often induces an earlier synthesis of silicates in that region of the ejecta.
-The mass of silicates grows from 4$\times$10$^{-5}$ \Ms\ at 600 days to 0.025 \Ms\ at $\sim$ 1400 days; thereafter its mass remains mostly unchanged (see Figure \ref{fig_dustmass}).
+The formation zone spans over a large range in the velocity space (approximately between 900 and 2300 km s$^{-1}$; see Fig. \ref{fig_dust_vel}).
+As seen in Fig. \ref{fig_dust_vel}, the formation starts in a bin close to $v$ $\sim$ 1000 km s$^{-1}$; the formation zone generally follows a gradual inside to outside trend, other than for a few exceptions.
+For instance, the formation of CO molecules in large proportion and the cooling of the gas associated with it, often induce an earlier synthesis of silicates in that region of the ejecta.
+The mass of silicates grows from 4$\times$10$^{-5}$ \Ms\ at 600 days to 0.025 \Ms\ at $\sim$ 1400 days; thereafter its mass remains mostly unchanged (see Fig. \ref{fig_dustmass}).